 Ed Barnidge focuses on commercial and complex civil litigation in federal and state courts across the country, including trials, arbitrations, and regulatory matters.
 He has represented both plaintiffs and defendants in many high-dollar disputes.

-Ed chairs the firm’s Class Action practice.
+Ed co-chairs the firm’s Class Actions and Consumer Defense practice.